-Both the Marpac Uno and the Rohm provide simple ways to listen to white noise, without too many options to choose from, and are reasonably priced at just under $30.
+Both devices provide simple ways to listen to white noise, without too many options to choose from, and are reasonably priced at just under $30.
 They work in very different ways, so it helps to understand the key differences.

 The Dohm Uno doesn’t use recordings like many white noise machines do.
 It has a real internal fan that forces air through small holes to produce the sound.
 It’s a gentle sound that’s probably better for relaxation than masking external noise.